ibexa/documentation-developer/docs/api/field_type_storage.md

 Note that the Gateway implementation itself must take care of validating that it received a usable connection.
 If it does not, it should throw a `RuntimeException`.

-The registry mechanism is realized as a base class for `FieldStorage` implementations: `eZ\Publish\Core\FieldType\GatewayBasedStorage`.
+The registry mechanism is realized as a base class for `FieldStorage` implementations: `Ibexa\Core\FieldType\GatewayBasedStorage`.
 For managing `StorageGateway`s, the following methods are already implemented in the base class:

 |Method|Description|
 |------|-----------|